Vietoris$\unicode{x2013}$Rips Complexes of Metric Spaces Near a Metric Graph: Introduction

 \subsection{Related Work}

 The current work is discerned to be closely related to and inspired by the reconstruction of embedded geodesic spaces from a finite sample \cite{fasy2018reconstruction}.
 For a Hausdorff--close sample $S$ around an embedded metric graph $\G$, the authors note that the Euclidean Vietoris--Rips complex generally fails to be homotopy equivalent to the underlying graph.
-It does not come as a surprise---because a metric graph can have very sharp corners, moreover Hausdorff density of the sample does not guarantee a small Gromov--Hausdorff distance.
+It does not come as a surprise---because a metric graph can have very sharp corners, moreover a small Hausdorff distance does not guarantee a small Gromov--Hausdorff distance between the sample and the ground truth.
 The Euclidean Vietoris--Rips complex does not serve well as a topologically faithful \emph{reconstruction} of the unknown graph.
-Instead of the Euclidean metric, the Vietoris--Rips complexes of the sample under a family of path-based metrics $(S,d^\eps)$ (also defined in \defref{d-eps}) is introduced.
-Under this metric, the Vietoris--Rips complex $\Ri^\eps_\beta(S)$ and the underlying graph $\G$ are shown to have isomorphic fundamental groups; see \cite[Theorem 4.3]{fasy2018reconstruction}.
+Instead of the Euclidean metric, the Vietoris--Rips complexes of the sample under a family of path-based metrics $(S,d^\eps)$ (defined in \defref{d-eps}) is introduced.
+Under this metric, the authors show that the Vietoris--Rips complex $\Ri^\eps_\beta(S)$ and the underlying metric graph $\G$ have isomorphic fundamental groups; see \cite[Theorem 4.3]{fasy2018reconstruction}.
 We further investigate this metric to find that the result holds for higher homotopy groups as well, as previously conjectured in \cite{fasy2018reconstruction}.
 In this context, we also mention the works of \cite{Adamaszek2018,Adams_2019}, where the homotopy equivalence results of Hausmann \cite{hausmann_1995} and Latschev \cite{latschev_2001} have been recast in the light of an alternative metric, called the Vietoris--Rips thickening, in order to additionally retain the metric structure.